 SCMI Comms Partition

-The SCMI Comms partition provides a minimal implementation of the SCMI 1 protocol for the purpose of subscribing to system power state notifications from SCP.
+Use the SCMI Comms partition to implement a minimal version of the SCMI [1] protocol that subscribes to system power state notifications from the SCP [2].

 Supported message types